-At final stabilization, stormwater pollutants will be controlled by on site landscaping, source control best practices by the individual lot owners, and by the detention and water quality facilities located along the northern and southern boundaries, and southwest corner. update this section to accurately represent the WQ and detention facilities.
-Note which entities will be maintaining the PLD and Pond 1.
+At final stabilization, stormwater pollutants will be controlled by on site landscaping, source control best practices by the individual lot owners, and by the detention and water quality facilities located along the northern and southern boundaries, and southwest corner.

 Inspections and maintenance as established by the Operations and Maintenance manuals for each detention facility will be required once the project reaches completion.